IRS Whistleblower Reward Program

 - An explanation of how the whistleblower obtained the information and if there is any relationship to the subject of the claim.

 It is important for tax whistleblowers to provide the best information available as it may support the increase of a reward percentage (among other factors).

 Once a whistleblower submits a tip, the Whistleblower Office will determine if it has merit, and then forward the tip to the appropriate operating division for further development.
 The publication notes this initial review generally takes 30-90 days and the Subject Matter Experts (SME) examination will take an additional 90 days.
 During the SME’s examination, the whistleblower may be contacted to make sure that the IRS fully understands the information submitted by the whistleblower.

-Information About IRS Whistleblower Program
+Information About the IRS Whistleblower Program

 IRS Whistleblower Lawyers: Hire a Leading Whistleblower Law Firm

 The whistleblower lawyers at Zuckerman Law have experience representing whistleblowers before the IRS and one of our attorneys is also a Certified Public Accountant and Certified Fraud Examiner.
 We are a leading whistleblower law firm and two of our attorneys were named top whistleblower lawyers in Washingtonian magazine.

 U.S. News and Best Lawyers® have named Zuckerman Law a Tier 1 firm in Litigation – Labor and Employment in the Washington DC metropolitan area.
 Matthew Stock, the Director of the Whistleblower Rewards Practice at Zuckerman Law, has been quoted in leading publications about the IRS whistleblower program, including in Bloomberg BNA.

 To discuss potential representation in a tax fraud whistleblower case with amounts in dispute of more than $2 million, click here or call us at (202) 930-5901.